 I think that’s because our higher purpose is like the jet stream, a strong and constant flow of energy in a particular direction.

 When we resist this flow, we work harder, are more frustrated and tend to struggle.

 On the other hand, when we go with the flow, things become easier.
 Enjoyable.

-I think open doors point into the direction of our jet stream (but beware of Shiny-Object-itis, see my article here!)
+I think open doors point into the direction of our jet stream.
 Not walking through them is saying NO to the jet stream, saying NO to opportunity, and saying NO to a more fulfilled life.

 The catch?
 (Yes, there’s always a catch …)

 You have to have some kind of FAITH to walk through open doors.
 I’m not saying you have to find God or join some kind of religion.
 You’re an entrepreneur, so you already know what I’m talking about.

 As entrepreneurs we have to believe that if we step out onto the ledge it will all work out somehow.
 But we don’t know that upfront.
 We just make the next move.